(This is an unofficial Go FAQ. The official one is here.)

 Aha, maybe there are bugs in the implementations, but none are confirmed now.
 If the return results are unexpected, it is more possible that your expectations are not correct.

-and bytes
+strings and bytes standard packages.

 These functions can be categorized into two groups: